HungryHowies/Zitadel-with-Nextcloud/README.md

 cd /var/www/nextcloud/
 ```

-Execute OCC command.
-Ensure  the database and database user are correct.
-Before executing the following command
+Execute OCC command and ensure the database and database user are correct.
+Before executing the following command.

 ```
 sudo -u www-data php occ  maintenance:install \
 --database='mysql' --database-name='nextcloud' \
 --database-user=someuser --database-pass='password' \
 --admin-user='admin' --admin-pass='password'
 ```

 ##  Nextcloud Config.php

 This example "Localhost”  is not in use.
-Adjusting config.php  file two lines is needed.
+Adjusting the config.php file from these two lines as needed.

 **Before** adjusting the config.php file.

 ```
 'trusted_domains' =>
   array (